 This complex of palaces, courtyards and temples, built between the 12th and 18th centuries, used to be the seat of the ancient Malla kings of Kathmandu.
 An intriguing piece here is the 17th- century stone inscription set into the wall of the palace with writings in 15 languages.
 The Durbar Square is the social, religious and urban focal point of the city.
 There are also three museums inside the palace building.

-Day 02- Kathmandu - Pokhara drive by Tourist vehicle.
+Day 02 - Drive Kathmandu - Pokhara drive by private tourist vehicle 7-8 hours

-Lies in the center of the religious old bazaar.
+It lies in the center of the old bazaar.
 It is dedicated to Goddess Bhagwati, yet another manifestation of Shakti.
 The park grounds offer a fine picnic and relaxing area.

 The revered Gupteshwor Cave is situated 2 kms from Pokhara airport.
 The entrance is right across from Davis fall and the cave is almost 3 kms long.
 It has some big hall-sized rooms and some passages where you have to crawl on all four.
 This cave holds special value to Hindus since a phallic symbol of Lord Shiva is preserved here in the condition it was discovered.

 Enjoy boating on the beautiful Phewa Lake.
 Situated at an altitude of 800m above sea level, it is the second largest lake in Nepal.
 With the Barahi Island Temple in the middle of the lake, it is the most important religious monument in Pokhara.
 Built almost in the middle of Phewa Lake, this two-storeyed pagoda is dedicated to the female force Shakti.
 The reflection of Mt.
 Machhapuchhare and Annapurna can be seen in its serene water.
 Thick forest lies on the adjoining southern slopes of the lake.